JanneMattila/java-examples/databricks/README.md

 The script:
 - Sets Java and Maven options for Spark compatibility
-- Applies the `databricks-connect` profile by default
-- Runs via Maven exec plugin
+- Runs via Maven exec plugin with Databricks Connect

 ### Option 2: Using Maven Directly